Introduction

 1️⃣ Now it’s time to draw the outermost petals – they should be the longest and widest of all.
 Curve the ends just a little to give them a soft, natural shape.

 2️⃣ Don’t worry about perfect symmetry – flowers in nature are unique!
+Now, let’s continue and learn how to draw a chrysanthemum’s leaves.

 Step 5: Add the Leaves